-In December 2019, a novel strain of coronavirus ("COVID-19") appeared.
-In March 2020, the World Health Organization declared the outbreak of COVID-19 to be a pandemic.
-The COVID-19 pandemic is having widespread, rapidly evolving and unpredictable impacts on global society, economies, financial markets and business practices.
-To protect the health and wellbeing of Company employees and customers, substantial modifications were made to employee travel policies, our offices were closed and employees advised to work from home, and conferences and other marketing events were cancelled or shifted to virtual-only.
-The COVID-19 pandemic has impacted and may continue to adversely impact Company operations, including employees, customers and partners, and there is substantial uncertainty in the nature and degree of its continued effects over time.
+In March 2020, the World Health Organization declared the outbreak of coronavirus disease 2019 ("COVID-19") to be a pandemic.
+The COVID-19 pandemic is continuing to have widespread, rapidly evolving and unpredictable impacts on global society, economies, financial markets and business practices.
+To protect the health and well-being of Company employees and customers, substantial modifications were made to employee travel policies, and our offices were closed, and remained closed through December 31, 2021, with employees directed to work from home.
+In addition, conferences and other marketing events were cancelled or shifted to virtual-only, and the Company continued to participate virtually through December 31, 2021.
+The COVID-19 pandemic has impacted, and may continue to impact, Company operations, including employees, customers and partners, and there is substantial uncertainty regarding the nature and degree of its continued effects over time.

-The Company did not experience any significant reductions in sales, revenues or collections in the year ended December 31, 2020 as a result of COVID-19.
-The uncertainty caused by the COVID-19 pandemic could, however, impact Company billings to new customers beyond 2020 as the pandemic continues to generate economic uncertainty, and it may also negatively impact Company efforts to maintain or expand revenues from existing customers as they continue to evaluate certain long-term projects and budget constraints.
-In addition to the potential impact on sales, the Company may see delays in collections in 2021 as the pandemic continues to generate economic uncertainty.
-However, these delays are not expected to materially impact the business, and thus the Company has not recorded an additional allowance for doubtful accounts in connection with any delays.
-The Company believes it has ample liquidity and capital resources to continue to meet its operating needs and its ability to continue to service its debt or other financial obligations is not currently impaired.
+The Company did not experience any significant reductions in sales, revenues or collections through December 31, 2021 as a result of COVID-19.
+The uncertainty caused by the COVID-19 pandemic could, however, impact Company billings to new customers in 2022, and may also negatively impact Company efforts to expand revenues from existing customers as they continue to evaluate certain long-term projects and budget constraints.
+In addition to the potential impact on sales, the Company may see delays in collections during 2022 as customers continue to adjust their operating protocols to accommodate implementation of criteria to protect the health and well-being of their employees and customers.
+However, these delays are not expected to materially impact the business, and thus the Company has not recorded additional credit losses associated with the allowance for doubtful accounts in connection with any delays.
+The Company believes it has ample liquidity and capital resources to continue to meet its operating needs and to service debt and other financial obligations.

 The extent to which the COVID-19 pandemic impacts the business going forward will depend on numerous evolving factors that cannot reliably be predicted, including the duration and scope of the pandemic; governmental, business, and individuals' actions in response to the pandemic; and the impact on economic activity, including the possibility of recession or financial market instability.
 These factors may adversely impact consumer, business and government spending on technology as well as customers' ability to pay for Company products and services on an ongoing basis.
-This uncertainty also affects management's accounting estimates and assumptions, which could result in greater variability in a variety of areas that depend on these estimates and assumptions, including estimated allowance for subscription cancellations, product life cycles and estimated useful lives and potential impairment of long-lived assets, intangible assets and goodwill.
+This uncertainty also affects management's accounting estimates and assumptions, which could result in greater variability in a variety of areas that depend on these estimates and assumptions.